jadeglaze/spock/README.md

 - (brew install gh)
 - (gh auth login)
 - gh repo create
-- Created Vercel project from GitHub repo
-- Added DB environment var to Vercel project to it can deploy to prod (automatically on push to main)
 - Use v0 to kick start a UI
 - pnpm dlx shadcn-ui@latest init
 - npx v0 add TxkI58twHZ9